Why Accurate Financials Are the Starting Point for Better Planning

 Pair the scorecard with a simple weekly meeting agenda and it becomes actionable.
 That's where you list issues, assign owners, track initiatives, and spot bottlenecks before they cost you.

-Scorecard + Meeting Agenda
+Copy the Scorecard + Meeting Agenda

 Understand How Cash Actually Flows Through Your Business